dau-dev/.github/profile/README.md

 ![GitHub](https://img.shields.io/github/license/dau-dev/.github)

-Although much of the `dau` codebase is proprietasry, any open source code is licensed under the Apache 2.0 License.
-Contributions are made to any shared tooling or libraries used.
+Although much of the `dau` codebase is proprietary, any open source code is licensed under the Apache 2.0 License.
+Contributions are actively made to any shared tooling or libraries used by `dau`.